gconstantef/website/content/authors/admin/_index.md

 ## About Me

 Welcome!
 I am currently a postdoctoral researcher at Purdue University under the advice of <a href="https://canli1.github.io/">Prof. Can Li </a>.
 I used to be a Buckeye!
 I received a Ph.D. degree in Electrical and Computer Engineering from The Ohio State University, advised by <a href="https://u.osu.edu/conejo.1/">Prof. Antonio Conejo </a> in 2022.
-My research focuses on the planning and operation of energy and power systems leveraging concepts and tools from mathematical programming and machine learning.
+I am passionate about developing theory, algorithms, and models for large-scale optimization and machine learning with applications in power and energy systems.
 I am always happy to chat, so please feel free to reach out via email.